0

 9

-• \$\begingroup\$ You're pretty much asking for a complete set of lessons on photography and post processing. \$\endgroup\$ Mar 1, 2018 at 0:45
+• \$\begingroup\$ You're pretty much asking for a complete set of lessons on photography and post processing. \$\endgroup\$ Commented Mar 1, 2018 at 0:45

-• \$\begingroup\$ Not exactly a "complete set of lessons", but I'd like to get to know more about the subject, as it would help me a lot in guiding me during my future researches. \$\endgroup\$ Mar 1, 2018 at 0:48
+• \$\begingroup\$ Not exactly a "complete set of lessons", but I'd like to get to know more about the subject, as it would help me a lot in guiding me during my future researches. \$\endgroup\$ Commented Mar 1, 2018 at 0:48

-• \$\begingroup\$ That's far too broad for this site, which uses a simple Q&A format. \$\endgroup\$ Mar 1, 2018 at 0:53
+• \$\begingroup\$ That's far too broad for this site, which uses a simple Q&A format. \$\endgroup\$ Commented Mar 1, 2018 at 0:53

 • \$\begingroup\$ Ok, got it.
-Any direction where I could get more info about this? \$\endgroup\$ Mar 1, 2018 at 1:13
+Any direction where I could get more info about this? \$\endgroup\$ Commented Mar 1, 2018 at 1:13

 • 1